odinuv/web/_includes/common/backend-intro/receiving-values.md

 ~~~

 Your form is now more robust for invalid input and is also secured from [XSS](/articles/security/xss/) vulnerability.
+There is some more reading related to this topic in [article about input validation](/articles/security/validation/).

 ## Summary
 You should know how to read *GET* and *POST* input in plain PHP script.
 If you are going to use a framework to build